Report provides Dynamic, Static, and Mobile App Security statistics, and a real-world example of a successful DevSecOps approach

 In the mobile application security data provided by WhiteHat partner NowSecure, the top security issues and vulnerabilities by mobile application category were identified for the Android and iOS platforms.
 News, Games and Lifestyle applications were the top three most vulnerable categories of apps on the Android platform in 2016, while Music, News and Finance were the top most vulnerable categories on the iOS platform.
 The popularity of both Android and iOS is prompting most companies to create apps for both platforms, doubling the work – and the security challenge – facing developers.

-“This year’s report reinforces the potential of DevSecOps to transform the security of the applications that drive today’s businesses,” said Ryan O’Leary, Vice President, Threat Research Center and Technical Support, WhiteHat Security.
+“This year’s report reinforces the potential of DevSecOps to transform the security of the applications that drive today’s businesses,” said Ryan O’Leary, Vice President, Service Delivery and Technical Support, WhiteHat Security.
 “As the case study indicates, a robust application security program that facilitates collaboration across security and development teams can reap amazing results.
 Considering that applications are literally at the core of our digital lives, it’s more important than ever to ensure that enterprises of all types can provide safe digital experiences.”

 Talk with WhiteHat Security’s application security experts about this year’s Application Security Report in booth #840 at Black Hat USA 2017, taking place on July 26 and 27 in Las Vegas.